SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 90. Click 'Yes' to confirm profiling
 <br>![](/exercises/ex2/images/DataPrep_ViewPrep_02_10_1new80.png)

 91. Wait for profiling to complete by checking the notification icon (bell) located in the upper right hand corner.
-You can also click the 'Refresh' icon on the right
 <br> You can also click on the refresh icon on the right hand side
 <br>![](/exercises/ex2/images/DataPrep_ViewPrep_02_10_1new90.png)